martinberlin/cale-idf/main/www-jpg-render/README.md

 I (12621) total: 2782 ms - total time spent
 ```

-But in order to get around using an ESP32 without external RAM a big refactoring is needed.
+In order to get around using an ESP32 without external RAM a big refactoring is needed.
 Since JPEG images are compressed you need a buffer to store the image and another one to decompress it.
 All that takes a big amount of RAM (Unless you use a small image)

 **Note:** Statistics where taken with the 4.7" Lilygo display 960x540 pixels and may be significantly higher using bigger displays.